vinceskahan/v5wiki/maxbotix-recipe.md

 ### Install weeWX

 When you install weeWX, select `Simulator` when prompted for the station type.
-You will change it later to `SDR` when you run the `wee_config --reconfigure` command.
+You will change it later to `Maxbotix` when you run the `wee_config --reconfigure` command.
 ```
 # install weeWX
 wget -qO - http://weewx.com/keys.html | sudo apt-key add -